Parents Often Ask

 How do I wash My Talking Spoon?

-My Talking Spoon is easily cleaned by washing in warm soapy water, rinsing and towel drying.
-We do not recommend placing your spoon in the dishwasher.
+My Talking Spoon is easily cleaned by washing with warm soapy water, rinsing and towel drying.
+We do not recommend placing your spoon in the dishwasher or submerging in water.

 How long will be batteries last in My Talking Spoon?The lifetime battery powering My Talking Spoon will provide extended interactive learning and fun at mealtime for your child.